opena11y/fae/README.md

 * If you are using self registration make sure you enable Apache to send emails using sendmail ([http://www.sufinawaz.com/selinux-apache-sendmail/])
 * Setup e-mail on CENTOS 7 operating system ([http://www.krizna.com/centos/setup-mail-server-centos-7/])

-## Operating FAE
-* Must run <code>python process_evaluation_requests.py</code> to process website evaluations
-* You can run multiple copies to process multiple requests at the same time